rustfoundation/foundation.rust-lang.org/grants/test-grants.md

 ## FAQs

-Link to the XXX Grants section of the main FAQ page
+Link to the Test Grants section of the main FAQ page